csound-flossmanual/csound-floss/book/03-g-user-defined-opcodes.md

 performance of a .csd file.
 But in a User Defined Opcode you have the possibility of changing this value by a local assignment.
-If you use a [setksmps](http://www.csound.com/docs/manual/setksmps.html) &nbsp;statement in your UDO, you can have a locally smaller value for the number of samples per control cycle in the UDO.
+If you use a [setksmps](http://www.csound.com/docs/manual/setksmps.html) statement in your UDO, you can have a locally smaller value for the number of samples per control cycle in the UDO.
 In the following example, the print statement in the UDO prints ten times compared to one time in the instrument, because ksmps in the UDO is 10 times smaller: